 Worse, there's a whole generation of lawyers who made lots of rain for a long time without ever learning how to do it.
 Giving proper respect to the time and effort they expended, their results were more the product of the sustained demand for legal service, and the associated pricing power, that existed for more than 20 years until around 2009.
 If everybody's buying, and they're not overly concerned about price, and your firm's brand or your economic/social circumstance gives you access to buyers, how much skill do you really need?

-Get help from somewhere, whether it's a friend who has the combination of business generation skills and teaching/coaching skills, and is willing to devote the time to guide you for the duration, or professionals inside your firm, or one of the many professional trainers and coaches serving the legal profession.
+Get help, whether from a friend who has the combination of business generation skills and teaching/coaching skills, and is willing to devote the time to guide you for the duration, or professionals inside your firm, or one of the many professional trainers and coaches serving the legal profession.
 Or, you can buy online training inexpensively, and supplement it with coaching.

 From whatever source, get help.
 Otherwise, you'll have to learn everything the hard, expensive way, and you simply don't have the time.